How fast will my skin arrive once I place my order?

 That depends whether I'm modifying an existing design or creating something from scratch.
 The price is obviously higher if we're creating something from scratch.
 What that price is depends on how complex the design is.
 In order for us to give you an estimate on price, check out our CUSTOM SHOP page and you can send us a message outlining what you have in mind.
 You can also upload an image to us so we can see what you have in mind.

-Custom work can be as low as $20 and can go as high as $2000.
+Custom work can be as low as $20 and can go as high as several hundreds of dollars.
 It all depends on the complexity of the art we are producing.

 I have a design I created that I want you to make into a skin for me.
 What will it cost?

 We have art specs that we follow in order for the skins to print beautifully.
 All of our designs are 300 DPI (dots per inch) high resolution images.
 If you want the best quality skin possible, it starts with a high quality image.
 If your image is sub-par, that's what you'll end up receiving.
 Please keep that in mind.
-Click here to learn more about submitting art.
+See this page to learn more about submitting art.

 Can clear coat be put over the skins?